sarthaklambaa/Cinema-Booking-System-Backend/README.md

 3. Explore and modify the database to suit your specific cinema's needs.

-Feel free to reach out if you have any questions or suggestions for improvement!

-**Happy Cinema Booking!**
+## Connect with me
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarthaklambaa/). <br>
+For any inquiries or suggestions, you can reach out to me via email: samlamba29@gmail.com.

+I welcome your feedback and contributions to enhance this Cinema Booking System.<br>
+Happy coding!!